dedis/d-voting/README.md

 ## Services

-Apart from executing smart contracts, blockchain nodes need additional side services to support an form.
+Apart from executing smart contracts, blockchain nodes need additional side services to support a form.
 Side services can read from the global state and send transactions to write to it via the D-Voting smart contract.
 They are used to perform specific protocol executions not directly related to blockchain protocols such as the distributed key generation (DKG) and verifiable shuffling